ragulpr/wtte-rnn/README.md

 ![example WTTE-RNN architecture](fig_rnn_weibull.png)

 Hopefully there'll be lot's of extensions.
-We train the algos with a special log-loss for censored data.
+We train the algos with a special log-loss that can work with censored data too.

 In essence, we want to assign high probability at the *next* event or low probability where there *wasn't* any events (censored data):